nanw1103/parallel-processing-patterns/README.md

 An engineer makes designs according to experiences, and an architect makes designs according to methodologies.

-### 1. Identify unrelated operations at the highest level, and isolate them
+### 1. Isolation at the highest level
-Isolation at the highest level solves the core problem in parallel processing.
-If architecturally a design is sequential, there will be little margin to enhance at the micro-level.
+Identify unrelated operations at the highest level, isolate and process them in parallel.
+Isolation at the highest level solves the core problem in parallel processing, and avoids contention.
+If a design is sequential architecturally, there will be little margin to enhance at the micro-level.

 ### 2. Favor batch operations
+Software engineering is similar to making a castle with building blocks.
+The feature of your building blocks impacts how you build the castle.
+Therefore, understand the building blocks and choose the proper ones will be beneficial.
+In most cases, as building blocks provided by the layers you depend on, batch operations are designed for optimization and will outperform single-resource operations if appropriately used.

 ### 3. Plan system scalability limit
 Every system within its lifecycle has a scalability limit.
 Identifying the limit and design according to it.